-When Mary Lambert, who penned the chorus and sings on the recording, delivered the live vocal, she was joined by surprise guests, indie rock star twins Tegan & Sarah, who are openly lesbian.
+When Mary Lambert, who penned the chorus and sings on the recording, delivered the live vocal, she was joined by surprise guests, indie rock star twins Tegan & Sara, who are openly lesbian.

 Macklemore added that he was shocked that the song had found so much success.
 "I never thought that song would be played on the radio, ever," he said.
 "I want to shout out Z100 for playing a song like 'Same Love.'"

 Hayley Williams had a very good reason for walking around the Jingle Ball holding a life-sized cardboard cutout of group bassist Jeremy Davis: Davis was not able to perform because he and his wife are expecting a baby girl very soon.